maet3608/nuts-flow/docs/html/_sources/tutorial/performance.rst.txt

           data >> expensive_op >> cache >> ... >> Collect()

-Note that *caching* is only useful if 1) the elements to cache are time-consuming to compute (can be loaded faster than recreated) and 2) the same data flow is executed multiple time.
+Note that *caching* is only useful if 1) the elements to cache are time-consuming to compute, 2) can be loaded faster than recreated, and 3) the same data flow is executed multiple times, where in the first run the cache is filled and then is used in all subsequent runs.

-A common use case is *machine learning for vision*, where images are preprocessed and a classifier is trained by repeatedly executing a data flow
+A common use case is *machine learning for vision*, where images are preprocessed and a classifier is trained by repeatedly executing a data flow:

 .. code:: python